–Story and guide from the first successful Seven Lakes Trek Expedition Team organized by Jimu Mele & Kanki Miri.

 Yay!
 There is no Black fly.
 But very Less firewood.
 The help of DIESEL/KEROSENE/PETROL is a must to make fire.
 Here Oxygen will get lower so the fire won’t burn so easily.
 Kerosene is the utmost priority.

 Day 4- Towards Main Base Camp

 Lake 2- Emuh~ya Lake

-- We started the fourth day of Seven Lakes trek at 6 am and reached around 9 am.
-(4hr for tourist).
+- We started the fourth day of the Seven Lakes trek at 6 am and reached around 9 am.
+(4hr for tourists).
 It is only through rocky mountains.

-- The view after climbing top after 30 min is soothing to the eyes.
+- The view after climbing to the top after 30 min is soothing to the eyes.

-One of the best camping site in the world with waterfall, a stream flowing and lake nearby.
-What more can we ask from Nature?
+It is one of the best camping sites in the world with a waterfall, a stream flowing, and a lake nearby, what more can we ask from Nature?

 LAKE 3: EMU LAKE

 A 30 min walk for us even though we were tired.
-(1 hour for tourist).
+(1 hour for beginners).
 It is the smallest.

 LAKE 4: DINI LAKE: